codepath/android_guides/Persisting-Data-to-the-Device.md

   @Column(name = "Age")
   public int age;

+  // Make sure to define this constructor (with no arguments)
-  public Item() {
+  // If you don't querying will fail to return results! public Item() {
     super();
   }

-  public Item(String name, int age){
+  // Be sure to call super() on additional constructors as well public Item(String name, int age){
     super();
     this.name = name;